yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTP54G.rst

 The AR7 implements ejtag version 2.6.

-This ejtag layout should wrok with all ar7 based boards with a 14 pin jtag pinout.
+This ejtag layout should work with all ar7 based boards with a 14 pin jtag pinout.
 The same cable as used for the wrt54g (based on the xilinx III/dlc-5) as demonstrated by !HairyDairyMaid can be constructed and is well documented.
 Debug INT pin 13 is optional and pin 14 can be left unhooked for passive cabling.

 Since DMA Routines do '''not''' exist for this ejtag version (compared to ejtag v2.0 supported on the wrt54g) interfacing requires a rewrite utilizng prAcc routines of the v2.6 standard.
 (Can someone clarify this?
 It sounds like some unnamed ejtag utility program does not yet work with this router.)

 [http://www.dlinkpedia.net/index.php/Jtag_su_30xT JTAG for a similar AR7 device], [http://www.dlinkpedia.net/index.php/Interfaccia_JTAG JTAGInterface] (Italian!)

 ----
  CategoryModel ["CategoryAR7Device"]